wrench-project/wrench/doc/source/wrench_101.rst

 Step 4: Instantiate at least one Execution controller
 -----------------------------------------------------

-At leave on *execution controller* must be created and added to the simulation.
+At least one *execution controller* must be created and added to the simulation.
 This is a special service that is in charge of executing an application workload on the platform.
 It is implemented as a class that derives from :cpp:class:`wrench::ExecutionController` and override its